confluentinc/ksql/docs/capacity-planning.rst

 By default, KSQL servers are configured for interactive use, which means you can use the KSQL CLI to interact with a KSQL cluster in order to, for example, execute new queries.
 Interactive KSQL usage allows for easy and quick iterative development and testing of your KSQL queries via the KSQL CLI.

 You can also configure the servers for headless, non-interactive operation, where servers collaboratively run only a predefined list of queries [link to KSQL server configuration section].
 The result is essentially an elastic, fault-tolerant, and distributed stream processing application that communicates to the outside world by reading from and writing to Kafka topics.
 Sizing, deploying, and managing in this scenario is similar to a Kafka Streams application [link to KStreams docs] .
-We also recommend to integrate such KSQL deployments with your company's CI/CD pipeline to, for example, version-control the .sql file.
+Its also recommended to integrate such KSQL deployments with your company's CI/CD pipeline to, for example, version-control the .sql file.

 How to choose between these two configuration types?

-    - For production deployments we recommend headless, non-interactive KSQL clusters.
+- For production deployments, headless, non-interactive KSQL clusters are recommended.
 This configuration provides the best isolation and, unlike interactive KSQL clusters, minimizes the likelihood of operator error and human mistakes.
-    - For exploring and experimenting with your data we recommend interactive KSQL clusters.
-It allows to quickly come up with sets of desired queries for your use case that together function as a streaming “application” to produce meaningful results.
+- For exploring and experimenting with your data, interactive KSQL clusters are recommended.
+It allows you to quickly come up with sets of desired queries for your use case that together function as a streaming “application” to produce meaningful results.
 Then, run this “application” with headless, non-interactive KSQL clusters in production.
-    - Furthermore, for interactive KSQL usage we recommend that you deploy an interactive KSQL cluster per project or per team instead of a single, large KSQL cluster for your organization.
+- Furthermore, for interactive KSQL usage, you should deploy an interactive KSQL cluster per project or per team instead of a single, large KSQL cluster for your organization.

 Scaling KSQL
 ------------